 What Do PSAT Score Percentiles Mean?

-This chart is sourced from College Board's 2016 score report and shows you how your scaled section scores convert to User Percentiles.
+Below is a chart showing 11th grade User Percentiles for the entire range of PSAT scores.
+This chart is sourced from College Board's 2016 score report, and you can use it to see how your scaled section scores convert to User Percentiles.

 |Score||Reading and Writing||Math|